athena-framework/website/docs/getting_started/README.md

 ### Route Parameters

 Arguments are converted to their expected types if possible, otherwise an error response is automatically returned.
 The values are provided directly as method arguments, thus preventing the need for `env.params.url["name"]` and any boilerplate related to it.
-Just like normal methods arguments, default values can be defined.
+Just like normal method arguments, default values can be defined.
 The method's return type adds some type safety to ensure the expected value is being returned.

 ```crystal
 require "athena"